Wollaton Hall: Wollaton and the Willoughbys

-On 21 June 1603 his son Sir Percival Willoughby hosted Anne of Denmark and her children Prince Henry and Princess Elizabeth at Wollaton.
+On 21 June 1603, Willoughby's son Sir Percival Willoughby hosted Anne of Denmark and her children Prince Henry and Princess Elizabeth at Wollaton.
+Charles, later Charles I, came in 1604.

 Description

 The building consists of a central block dominated by a hall three storeys high, with a stone screen at one end and galleries at either end, with the "Prospect Room" above that.
 From this there are extensive views of the park and surrounding country.
 There are towers at each corner, projecting out from this top floor.
 At each corner of the house is a square pavilion of three storeys, with decorative features rising above the roof line.
 Much of the basement storey is cut from the rock the house sits on.

 The floor plan has been said to derive from Serlio's drawing (in Book III of his Five Books of Architecture) of Giuliano da Majano's Villa Poggio Reale near Naples of the late 15th century, with elevations derived from Hans Vredeman de Vries.
 The architectural historian Mark Girouard has suggested that the design is in fact derived from Nikolaus de Lyra's reconstruction, and Josephus's description, of Solomon's Temple in Jerusalem, with a more direct inspiration being the mid-16th century Mount Edgcumbe in Cornwall, which Smythson knew.

 The building is of Ancaster stone from Lincolnshire, and is said to have been paid for with coal from the Wollaton pits owned by Willoughby; the labourers were also paid this way.
 Cassandra Willoughby, Duchess of Chandos recorded in 1702 that the master masons, and some of the statuary, were brought from Italy.
 The decorative gondola mooring rings carved in stone on the exterior walls offer some evidence of this, as do other architectural features.
 There are also obvious French and Dutch influences.
 The exterior and hall have extensive and busy carved decoration, featuring strapwork and a profusion of decorative forms.
 The window tracery of the upper floors in the central block and the general busyness of the decoration look back to the Middle Ages, and have been described as "fantasy-Gothic".